marcbal77/buidl/notes_main/Chapter 0 & 1: Welcome to Blockchain & Blockchain Basics.md

 Then transitions to the concept of a block

-A Block is composed of:  A block number, a nonce, and data, represented by a hash
+A Block is composed of:A block number, a nonce, and data, represented by a hash

 Genesis Block: the first block in the blockchain